Generalizations of doubly nonnegative cones and their comparison: Explicit Exchange Method for BD-Type Generalized Doubly Nonnegative Programming

-The algorithm used to solve BD GDNNP is shown in Algorithm~\ref{alg:explicit}.
-Note that the algorithm works as long as $\mathbb{K}$ is a symmetric cone in $\mathbb{R}^n$ but not necessarily a direct product of a nonnegative orthant and second-order cones.
-In this paper, $\gamma_k$ was set to $0.5^k$ in advance, but if case~\eqref{enum:is_exist} in Step 1-2 occurred five times in a row, $\gamma_{k+1}$ was set to $\tau$ at the end of Step 2 and returned to Step 1 to make the convergence faster.
-The threshold value $\tau$ in Algorithm~\ref{alg:explicit} was set to $10^{-5}$.
-The subset $\mathfrak{J}^{(0,0)}$ was set to $\emptyset$.
-We tried to find $\bm{s}_{\rm new}^{(k,r)}$ in the following way.
-Since
+For a symmetric cone $\mathbb{K}$, the algorithm used to solve a BD-type GDNNP problem obtained by replacing $\CP(\mathbb{K})$ in problem~\eqref{prob:GCPP} with $\DNN_{\rm BD}(\mathbb{K})$ is presented in Algorithm~\ref{alg:explicit}.
+Although we preliminarily set $\gamma_k$ to $0.5^k$, in the branch of Step 1-2, if case~\eqref{enum:isnot_exist} with $r=0$ occurred five times in a row, $\gamma_{k+1}$ was set to $\tau$ at the end of Step 2 and returned to Step 1 to accelerate convergence.
+The threshold value $\tau$ in Algorithm~\ref{alg:explicit} was set to $10^{-5}$ and subset $\mathfrak{J}^{(0,0)}$ was set to $\emptyset$.
+We tried to identify $\bm{s}_{\rm new}^{(k,r)}$ using the following method.
+Before starting the algorithm, we fixed a finite subset $\mathfrak{J}_{\rm fix}$ of a compact set $\mathfrak{J}$ satisfying \footnote{For example, the set of primitive idempotents in a Euclidean Jordan algebra associated with $\mathbb{K}$ is a compact set satisfying \eqref{eq:Ext_subset} (see \cite[Exercise~\mbox{\RNum{4}.5}]{FK1994} and \cite[Corollary~\mbox{12}]{IL2017}).}